 Add Thermoil Liquid

-You simply add a liquid like Battery De-Mister to your flooded lead acid batteries, and the oil forms a thin layer on the surface that helps stop acid from escaping during the charging process.
+Thermoil liquid forms a protective barrier on top of the battery cell’s liquid electrolyte, preventing acid vapor from escaping.
+This reduces both water loss and corrosion.
+Simply add a liquid like Battery De-Mister to your flooded lead-acid batteries, and the oil forms a thin layer on the surface that helps prevent acid from escaping during the charging process.

 Check/Replace Your RV Battery Charger or Converter/Charger

+Checking your battery charger (or converter/charger) to ensure it’s properly set up and functioning correctly to charge your batteries is an essential part of RV battery maintenance.
 If your converter/charger is an old model that doesn’t offer 3-stage charging (including float charging), you may need to replace it so that you’re not constantly overcharging or undercharging your batteries.

 Install Anti-Corrosion Felt Washers

 This is a very inexpensive way to prevent or reduce corrosion from forming on your battery terminals and posts.
-Felt washers absorb the condensed acid vapor and contain anti-corrosion additives that help prevent it from reacting with the terminals and leading to a badly-corroded battery.
+Felt washers absorb the condensed acid vapor and contain anti-corrosion additives that help prevent it from reacting with the terminals and leading to a badly corroded battery.

 - Package: 24 pieces battery terminal anti corrosion washers include 12 red and 12 green, enough quantity for your use and replacement.